AnnemijnD/complex_systems/README.md

 To run the second model, run the cells from the 'non_spatial/Organism Mutation/Genes.ipynb' file in Jupyter Notebook.
 The parameters can be altered in the first cell.

-In the Analysis directory data for the plots and the plots themselves are given.
+In the non_spatial/Analysis directory data for the plots and the plots themselves are given.